Citizenship Amendment Act, 2019 comes into force from today

 PM @narendramodi Government issues Gazette Notification for the #CitizenshipAmendmentAct. pic.twitter.com/YSm1NRPprq

-The Citizenship Amendment Bill was passed by Lok Sabha on 10 December 2019.
-A day before, it was introduced in Lok Sabha, and a day later it was passed in Rajya Sabha.
-The President Ram Nath Kovind gave his assent on 12th December 2019.
+The CAA was passed by parliament on December 11.
+According to the CAA, members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who have come from Pakistan, Bangladesh and Afghanistan till December 31, 2014 facing religious persecution there will not be treated as illegal immigrants but given Indian citizenship.
+There have been widespread protests against the act in different parts of the country.

-The contentious Citizenship Amendment Bill (CAB) seeks to provide Indian citizenship to non-Muslim migrants from Pakistan, Bangladesh and Afghanistan till December 31, 2014, and facing religious persecution there will not be treated as illegal immigrants but given Indian citizenship.
+Those who are opposed to the legislation are saying that it is for the first time that India will grant citizenship on the basis of religion which violates the basic tenets of the country's constitution.

-Earlier, the Delhi High Court refused to entertain a plea seeking directions for removal of demonstrators protesting the CAA at Shaheen Bagh in Delhi in order to clear road blockages that are causing traffic congestions at the DND route.
+However, the government and ruling BJP has been defending the act saying that the minority groups from the three countries have no other option but to come India when they face religious persecution there.
+The home ministry, however, is yet to frame the rules for the act.